 Opiates or opioids are drugs used to treat pain.
+Opiates are derived from plants and opioids are synthetic drugs that have the same actions as opiates.
 The term narcotic refers to either type of drug.

-If you stop or cut back on these drugs after heavy use of a few weeks or more, you will have a number of symptoms.
+If you stop or cut back on these drugs after heavy use for a few weeks or more, you will have a number of symptoms.
 This is called withdrawal.